-- (e) Site Design.
-All Interchange PUD proposals shall comply with the standards of Section 10.03.05 e above. - (f) Architecture.
-All Interchange PUD proposals shall comply with the standards of Section 10.03.05 f above.
-The Planning Commission may allow for alternative innovative high quality exterior façade materials such as fiber cement and metal panels for buildings in the CAPUD district to create a research and office-park environment provided that the materials proposed to be used are found by the Planning Commission to be in keeping with the intent and purpose of this Section, in consideration of the character of surrounding uses and the design recommendations of the master plan. - (g) Access Management and Connectivity. - (1) ICPUD: - a.
-No access points other than Beck Road are permitted along South Latson Road between the interchange and the rail line. - b.
+a.
+No access points other than Beck Road are permitted along South Latson Road between the interchange and the rail line.

+- b.
 Development shall incorporate shared access points to limit the number of driveways along Beck Road and shall comply with Section 15.06 Access Management. - c.
 Acceptable road levels of service (LOS) shall be maintained by careful access management strategies and road improvements. - d.
-Sites shall be designed to incorporate cross-access easements and connectivity for vehicular, bicycle, and foot traffic. - (2) CAPUD: - a.
+Sites shall be designed to incorporate cross-access easements and connectivity for vehicular, bicycle, and foot traffic.

+(2) CAPUD:

+- a.
 The primary access to the area west of South Latson Road, south of the railroad, shall be aligned with Sweet Road. - b.
 Secondary access points shall be limited and/or restricted.
 Restricted driveways shall be designed to be intuitive with minimal signage.
 All access points shall be aligned with access points across the road and shall be separated from other intersections and access points on the same side of the road by at least 500 feet. - c.
 Sites shall be designed to incorporate frontage roads, service roads, and cross-access easements to allow connectivity for vehicular, bicycle, and foot traffic.
-The use of landscaped boulevards is encouraged. - (h) Utilities.
+The use of landscaped boulevards is encouraged. - (g) Utilities.
 The Concept Plan shall include a Utility Master Plan, based on guidelines provided by the Township Engineer.
-The Utility Master Plan shall show connection points to existing utilities, and adjacent properties where appropriate and concepts for the layout, size, and phasing of utilities, which shall include water, sanitary sewer and stormwater controls.

-- (i) Future Transition Area.
+The Utility Master Plan shall show connection points to existing utilities, and concepts for the layout, size, and phasing of utilities, which shall include water, sewer and stormwater. - (h) Future Transition Area.
 Appropriately timed incremental southward expansion of the CAPUD is anticipated.
-Evaluation factors for expansion include the following considerations: - (1) The amount and capacity of undeveloped land remaining within the growth framework areas shall be analyzed and a determination shall be made that additional land area is needed to justify expanding boundaries. - (2) Projected population growth within the Township and demand for additional land areas for development. - (3) Present and planned sanitary sewer capacity. - (4) The capacity and condition of the road system. - (5) The ability of the Township, County and other public agencies to provide necessary services to the new growth areas and the additional resulting population. - (6) Impact on public health, safety and welfare. - (7) Changes to conditions considered at the time of the subarea plan. - (8) Inclusion of integrated open space for active and passive recreation. - (9) Environmental constraints and sensitivity. - (10) Adverse impact to adjacent or nearby property. - (11) Sensitive transitions to residential and agricultural land can be achieved. - (12) Other relevant criteria deemed appropriate by the Township.
+Evaluation factors for expansion include the following considerations: - (1) Amount and capacity of undeveloped land remaining within the growth framework areas, which shall be used to satisfy the demand for development prior to expanding boundaries. - (2) Projected population growth within the Township and demand for additional land areas for development. - (3) Present and planned sewer capacity. - (4) The capacity and condition of the road system. - (5) The ability of the Township, County and other public agencies to provide necessary services to the new growth areas and the additional resulting population. - (6) Impact on public health, safety and welfare. - (7) Changes to conditions considered at the time of the subarea plan.

+- (8) Inclusion of integrated open space for active and passive recreation. - (9) Environmental constraints and sensitivity. - (10) Adverse impact to adjacent or nearby property. - (11) Sensitive transitions to residential and agricultural land can achieved. - (12) Other relevant criteria deemed appropriate by the Township.